The Foundations of Advent Lutheran Church

 the Redeemer as their sanctuary, giving up the old donut shop for good.

-principle members and Church Council, in 1951 the property on which the church
+principal members and Church Council, in 1951 the property on

 building now stands was acquired.
 A basement was built and used for